niiquaye70/Spopt_MCLP/README.md

 ## Data Prep
 **Download** the zipped file on the main branch, titled "SPOPT_DATA.ZIP"

+# Max-P Regionalization

+## Abstract Explanation
+**MAX-P** is a clustering algorithm which clusters pre-defined geographic areas (in our case, census tracts)

+**Threshold**
+-The Max-P Threshold is a minumum threshold of a certain attribute that each group must meet
+IE: if population is the variable, and threshold is at 500, it will regionalize so that every region has an poulation at least 500 people
+-In our case, we can take advantage of this to make sure each grouping of census tracts as at least 40 tracts

+**Attribute**
+-We can select one attribute which we want to *homogenous* within each group (that is say, the lowest possible variance given the maximum/threshold constraints).
+-In our case, it will be income

+**Maximum**
+-The algorithm will attempt to create the maximum number of spatial units given the threshold, attribute and queen weight.
+This is becasaue the more spatial units we have, the more homogenity we have as well, giving us a clearer picture of our data.

+## Implementation

+### Step 1: Load Libraries
+import geopandas as gpd
+import libpysal
+from spopt.region import MaxPHeuristic import numpy as np import matplotlib.pyplot as plt import pandas as pd import numpy

+### Step 2: Initialize random seed to randomize intial cluster assignments
+random_seed = 123456

+### Step 3: Load + Clean + Project shapefile
+shapefile_path = "SPOPT_DATA_JOINED.shp"
+gdf = gpd.read_file(shapefile_path)
+gdf["spopt_v244"] = pd.to_numeric(gdf["spopt_v244"], errors="coerce")
+gdf["spopt_v244"] = gdf["spopt_v244"].fillna(gdf["spopt_v244"].median())
+gdf = gdf.to_crs("EPSG:2272")

+### Step 4: Create a spatial weights matrix using Queen contiguity
+w = libpysal.weights.Queen.from_dataframe(gdf)

+### Step 5: Define parameters for Max-P
+attrs_name = ["spopt_v244"] #attribute we want to be homogenous, in this case income inequality gdf["count"] = 1 # assings a count of 1 to each census tract threshold_name = "count" # points algorithm to count for threshold attribute threshold = 40  # sets threshold to 40 "counts" per region (each census tract is one count, so effectively 40 tracts) top_n = 10 # controls how many tracts are evaluated at each step.
+When selecting this, you are balancing computational cost and accuracy (however, only top candidates are included in the top_n)

+### Step 6: Implement random seed to randomize intial cluster assignments
+np.random.seed(random_seed)

+### Step 7: initialize and solve the model
+model = MaxPHeuristic(gdf, w, attrs_name, threshold_name, threshold, top_n)
+model.solve()

+### Step 8: Assign the region labels back to the shapefile
+gdf["region"] = model.labels_

+### Step 9 (optional): Print histogram showing distribution of tracts
+plt.figure(figsize=(10, 6))
+gdf["region"].value_counts().sort_index().plot(kind="bar", color="skyblue", edgecolor="black")
+plt.xlabel("Region Label")
+plt.ylabel("Number of Census Tracts") plt.title("Distribution of Census Tracts Across Resulting Clusters") plt.xticks(rotation=45) plt.grid(axis="y")
+plt.savefig("cluster_histogram.png", dpi=300, bbox_inches="tight")
+plt.show()

+### Step 10: Visualize resulting regions
+gdf.plot(column="region", legend=True, cmap="Set3", edgecolor="black")
+plt.title("Max-P Clustering of Census Tracts by Income per Capita") plt.savefig("maxp_map.png", dpi=300, bbox_inches="tight")
+plt.show()

+### Step 11: Print a table w/ income per capita in each region
+cluster_summary = gdf.groupby("region").agg(
+    average_income_per_capita=("spopt_v244", "mean"),
+    number_of_census_tracts=("region", "count")
+).reset_index()
+cluster_summary.columns = ["Region", "Average Income per Capita", "Number of Census Tracts"] print(cluster_summary)

+### Step 12 (optional): Create a shapefile of the poorest region
+poorest_region_label = cluster_summary.loc[cluster_summary["Average Income per Capita"].idxmin(), "Region"]
+poorest_region_gdf = gdf[gdf["region"] == poorest_region_label]
+output_shapefile_path = "poorest.shp"
+poorest_region_gdf.to_file(output_shapefile_path)

+# Skater Regionalization Algortihm

+## Explanation Part One - Tree Theory

+### Tree Data Structure

+* A disadvantage of arrays/linked lists is their linear nature, meaning that in order to find an item we must search through each preceding item.
+This is computationally and temporally inefficient.
+* Instead, we can use a “tree structure”.
+This is a series of nodes (leaves) connected by edges (branches).
+* Every node is connected to the root direction by exactly one edge, moving parent to child.
+A parent can have multiple children, but child can only have one parent.

+### Spanning Trees
+* A minimum spanning tree structure is a tree network which connects all nodes within the network, without any circuits/loops (for efficiency)
+* So within the ST network, there exists a path from any other one node to any other node, but there are no loops.
+* A “minimum cost spanning tree” is a spanning tree network which has been optimized such that all nodes are connected, without loops, and using the minimum number of edges possible.
+* A MCST can be further optimized - sometimes we don’t need all our nodes to be connected (this is highly dependent on your application of the MCST), so we can remove edges and therefore connections.
+This process is called “pruning” and forms the basis for the SKATER algorithm.

+## Abstract Explanation Part Two - SKATER
+* The Skater Algorithm starts with a contiguous MCST
+* This tree represents a continous geographic phenomena, however in our case the data will be “psuedo-continuous”, because we are working with census tract data.
+That is to say even if we are working with polygons, it can be thought of as VERY low resolution, unpartitioned raster data.
+* When we implement SKATER, the MCST will now be “pruned”, by removing edges (connections) which link disimilar regions (census tracts)
+* This is iteratively carried out, and eventually we are left with different groups of linked regions, which form the regions of the SKATER outputs.
+**Important Model Parameters**
+*attrs_name* - The attribute which we want to be homogenous within regions *n_clusters* - The overall number of contiguous regions we want after pruning *floor* - minimum number of spatial objects in each region

+## Implementation

+### Step 1: Load Libaries
+import geopandas as gpd
+import pandas as pd
+import libpysal
+import matplotlib.pyplot as plt import numpy import pandas import shapely from sklearn.metrics import pairwise as skm import spopt import warnings

+### Step 2: Load + Clean + Project Data
+shapefile_path = “SPOPT_DATA_JOINED.shp”
+gdf = gpd.read_file(shapefile_path)
+gdf[“spopt_v244”] = pd.to_numeric(gdf[“spopt_v244”], errors=“coerce”)
+gdf[“spopt_v244”] = gdf[“spopt_v244”].fillna(gdf[“spopt_v244”].median())
+print(gdf.crs)
+gdf = gdf.to_crs(“EPSG:2272”)

+### Step 3: Define parameters
+attrs_name = [“spopt_v244”] # variable we are using to regionalize
+w = libpysal.weights.Queen.from_dataframe(gdf) # create spatial weights object from shp n_clusters = 12 # number of contigous regions we want
+floor = 1 # minimum number of spatial objects in each region trace = False # wether or not we store intermediate values islands = “increase” # adds “islands” to existing regions, rather than making them their own

+### Step 4: create minimum cost spanning forest (MCST)
+spanning_forest_kwds = dict(
+dissimilarity=skm.manhattan_distances,
+affinity=None,
+reduction=numpy.sum,
+center=numpy.mean,
+verbose=2
+)

+### Step 5: Solve the model
+model = spopt.region.Skater(
+gdf,
+w,
+attrs_name,
+n_clusters=n_clusters,
+floor=floor,
+trace=trace,
+islands=islands,
+spanning_forest_kwds=spanning_forest_kwds
+)
+model.solve()

+### Step 6: Add to data frame
+gdf[“demo_regions”] = model.labels_

+### Step 7: Visualize
+gdf[“region”] = model.labels_ # Assign the cluster labels to the GeoDataFrame
+gdf.plot(column=“region”, categorical=True, legend=True, figsize=(10, 6))
+plt.title(“Skater Clustering with Islands as Separate Regions”) plt.show()

 # Spopt_Maximal Covering Location Problem (MCLP)
 ## Siting Convenient Stores for Low-Income Communities
 ## Project Description